-Port of Dover warns passengers of long delays
+Dover ferry passengers warned of long delays

 - Published

-Coach passengers have been facing delays of several hours at Dover at the start of the Easter getaway due to bad weather and "extended processing times" at French border controls.
+A critical incident has been declared at Dover as coach passengers face delays of several hours at the start of the Easter getaway due to bad weather and long processing times in France.

-P&O Ferries and DFDS Seaways also reported delays to ferries crossing the English Channel.
+P&O Ferries and DFDS Seaways also reported delays to their ferries crossing the English Channel.

 Strong winds are adding to the problem, ferry operator DFDS Seaways said.